dguest/btag2text/docs/FATJETS.md

 There are three 'special' variables included in the description:

- - "..." is used in the description files to indicate that the structure it's inside is a variable-length array.
+ - `...` is used in the description files to indicate that the structure it's inside is a variable-length array.

- - "jet_truthflav" is the target 'flavor'.
-It should take the values 0 (light-jet), 4 (charm-jet), 5 (b-jet), and 15 (tau-jet).

- - "weight" is the jet weighting.
+ - `weight` is the jet weighting.
 This should be used to remove any flavor bias the pt and eta spectra may have.
 Two jets with weight 0.5 should be given equal priority as one jet with weight 1.0.